 Ranged weapon: Jolt Shooter – a two-handed bow that deals 1d8 piercing damage to the enemy, and you gain a couple of lighting charges.
 It has a Hamstring shot as its proficiency, which means if you hit the enemy in the thigh, it will lower its HP and movement speed.

-Ranger Gloom Stalker Build Level Progression in BG3
+Ranger Gloom Stalker Build Level Progression in Baldur’s Gate 3

-Level 9: At level 9, you will gain access to the level 3 spell called Fear to terrify your opponents.
-Add a Lesser Restoration spell to your list to heal any creature from disease or blindness.
+Level 3 spell slot unlocks.
+Prepare the Fear spell to terrify your opponents.
+Also, ready the Lesser Restoration spell to heal any creature from disease or blindness.